tier4/driving_log_replayer/docs/use_case/annotationless_perception.en.md

 Add the min, max, and mean values for each status.name in `/diagnostic/perception_online_evaluator/metrics` and calculate the average value.
 If the `threshold * lower limit` <= `calculated_average` <= `threshold value * upper_limit`, it is assumed to be normal.

+Items for which no threshold is set (min, max, mean) are always judged as normal.
+Only those items for which a threshold is specified are subject to evaluation.

 An illustration is shown below.

 ![metrics](./images/annotationless_metrics.drawio.svg)